behrad-kzm/QuickDB/README.md

 # QuickDB

+❗️Save and Retrieve any "Codable" in JUST ONE line of code❗️

 Fast usage dataBase to avoid struggling with dataBase complexity.
 Just save every object with a simple function.

 <img src="https://github.com/behrad-kzm/BEKDesing/blob/master/Images/BEKHeader.png">